This is step 6 of 9 of the implementation module Recruiting.

 Step 2: Create recruiting categories

-You can use recruiting categories to map different application processes and organize and display your open positions clearly.
+You can use recruiting categories to map different application processes and organize and display your open jobs clearly.
 You can for example create categories by employment type (such as full-time, part-time), seniority (such as Junior, Senior), or department (such as Marketing, IT).

 To create a category, follow these steps: